Joecstarr/joe-starr.com/content/speaking/posters/rume_25/index.md

 ### The Plan: Gradual Release

-The course began with a model lesson presented by the instructor, based on the instructors own research.
+The course began with a model lesson presented by the instructor, based on the instructor's own research.
 This was followed by a group discussion where the design of the model lesson was unpacked giving a practical example for backward design in the wild.
-This was supplemented with specific readings from Understanding by design (Wiggins & McTighe, 2008).
+This was supplemented with specific readings from Understanding by Design (Wiggins & McTighe, 2008).
 Students were given more agency as the course moved to discussion of assessment.
 In this section of the course, students were given specific sources and empowered to select their own specific readings.
 The readings were